GaryS007/Portfolio-1-Gary/README.md

 - Logo & Navigation is present on all pages and is fully responsive.
 - I used Flexbox for my header container to ensure responsiveness and to reduce the amount of media queries required.
 - Navigation has a unique and stylish hover effect with a .5s transition set.
 This specific effect is only viewable on desktop devices.
+- Stylish Logo Design for 'Physio Medical'.

 ### Home Page

 ![Homepage Grid Layout](https://garys007.github.io/Portfolio-1-Gary/assets/images/readme-images/Home-Grid.png)

 I wanted a simple homepage design that can talk about how we as a Physical Therapist practice can help somebody in pain and to have the ability to link them to internal pages to provide them with additional assistance.
-I learned about CSS Grid and wanted to use CSS Grid on my home page to create achieve a responsive page with few media queries.
+I learned about CSS Grid and wanted to use CSS Grid on my home page to achieve a responsive page with few media queries.

 - Just like my mock I did a simple 4 box layout, Image Left, Text Right.
 Then on a new row, Text Left and Image Right.
-- Each text box has a H2 and a button to bring the visitor to the appropriate page.
+- Each text box has a H2 and a call to action button to bring the visitor to the appropriate page.
-- Full width hero image this hero image design is utilized on all internal pages.
+- Full width hero image.
+This hero image design is utilized on all internal pages.
 - This section provides the user with nice imagery and quick understanding on the next steps of seeking treatment.

 ### Footer